 Consider search intent

-If you’re looking at the SERP for a keyword, and you’re sure that the results are irrelevant, then it might be best to go with your gut.
-If you’re searching for the “best inflatable paddleboard,” and all the results are roundups of fiberglass paddleboards, then you have a golden opportunity to fill a need.
+If you’re looking at the SERP for a keyword and are sure that the results are irrelevant, then it might be best to go with your gut.
+For example, if you’re searching for the “best inflatable paddleboard,” and all the results are roundups of fiberglass paddleboards, you have a golden opportunity to fill a need.

 Now that all that’s out of the way, we can run down the list of content marketing ideas.
-There are a lot more out there than this, but these are the affiliate marketing ideas I’ve seen work the best.
+Of course, many more are out there (e.g., email marketing or influencer marketing), but these are some of the ones I’ve seen work the best.

 1. How-to guides